jaswingumpella/codevision/README.md

 - Copies the generated Vite `dist/` bundle (including `index.html` and hashed assets) into `backend/api/target/classes/static`, which is the Spring Boot resources folder.
 - Bakes the SPA into the runnable jar/containers so hitting `http://localhost:8080/` serves the React UI and delegates API calls to the same origin.

+This requires Node.js 18+ and npm 10+ to be available on your PATH; the Docker build installs them automatically, but local Maven builds should have Node installed as well.

 Pass `-Dskip.frontend=true` if you only want to build the backend (for example, while iterating on ingestion logic).

 ### Run the backend with Docker